Summer Term

 Tuition Guidelines

-Lesson Package Options
+Lesson Plan Options

 Tuition Costs

-- Students who wish to return to the studio in September 2025 must be registered for the Summer Term.
+- Students who wish to return to the studio in September 2026 must be registered for the Summer Term.

 - Students not registered for the Summer Term will be placed on the waiting list with new students for the fall, no exceptions.